Why is it important to vary sentence structure?

 - Example: The student turned off her phone's ringer because she didn't want to interrupt the class.

 Compound-complex sentence: Contains a combination of a compound sentence and a complex sentence.

-- Example: In order to keep her attention focused on class activities, the student turned off her phone's ringer, and she put her ear buds in her backpack.
+- Example: Because the student wanted to keep her attention focused on class activities, she turned off her phone's ringer, and she put her ear buds in her backpack.